 In my proposed system the concentrated power of state-contracted corporations will promptly hijack public cafeteria food policy, just like special interests have co-opted school curriculums.
 As they presently exploit public learning, corporations and bureaucrats will profit at the expense of children’s health.

 Private eateries oriented towards kids will be driven or regulated out of business.
 Soon, even parents will grow accustomed to not being involved in feeding their children.
 In a generation or two, we’ll forget that it was ever the responsibility of parents and communities to nourish their children.
 In fact, such a notion will seem implausible.
-In this age of commercialism, they’ll say, how could average people and greedy entrepreneurs ever have been trusted to provide kids with food?
+In this age of commercialism, they’ll say, how could average people and greedy businessmen ever have been trusted to provide kids with food?